kuzxnia/loadbot/README.md

 Known issue:
-* srv not working with some DNS servers - golang 1.13+ issue see (this)[https://github.com/golang/go/issues/37362]
+* srv not working with some DNS servers - golang 1.13+ issue see (this)[https://github.com/golang/go/issues/37362] and (this)[https://pkg.go.dev/go.mongodb.org/mongo-driver/mongo#hdr-Potential_DNS_Issues]
+    > Old versions of kube-dns and the native DNS resolver (systemd-resolver) on Ubuntu 18.04 are known to be non-compliant in this manner.